telerik/winforms-docs/gridview/sorting/custom-sorting.md

 # Custom Sorting

 Custom sorting is a flexible mechanism for sorting RadGridView rows using custom logic.
 It has a higher priority than the applied __SortDescriptors__ (added either by code or by clicking the header row).

-Custom sorting is applied if user sorting is enabled by the __RadGridView.EnableSorting__ or  __GridViewTemplate.EnableSorting__properties.
+Custom sorting is applied if user sorting is enabled by the __EnableSorting__ or  __GridViewTemplate.EnableSorting__properties.
 By default, sorting is enabled at all levels.

 RadGridView provides two mechanisms for custom sorting: